Skip to main content

 Your personal injury attorney will calculate the value of these economic damages for you and know how to seek the maximum amounts available.

 Non-economic damages are those effects that cannot easily be attributed to a dollar value.
-The most common non-economic damage is pain and suffering and includes both emotional and physical suffering.
+The most common non-economic damage is pain and suffering, including emotional and physical suffering.

-The damages you seek in your tinnitus lawsuit will depend on your particular circumstances and may go beyond the most commonly sought ones mentioned here.
-To find out what you may be eligible for, discuss your case with your personal injury attorney.
+The damages you seek in your tinnitus lawsuit will depend on your circumstances and may go beyond the most commonly sought ones mentioned here.
+Discuss your case with your personal injury attorney to find out what you may be eligible for.

 Collect Compensation for Your Tinnitus

-While soft ringing in your ears might not seem like an overly big deal to some, it can be debilitating long term, with many patients developing anxiety, depression, and insomnia as a result.
-At Matz Injury Law, we can help determine the true cost of your injuries and get you the compensation you need.
+While soft ringing in your ears might not seem like a big deal to some, it can be debilitating long term, with many patients developing anxiety, depression, and insomnia as a result.
+At Matz Injury Law, we can help determine the actual cost of your injuries and get you the compensation you need.

-Studies show those that hired a personal injury attorney receive $77.6K in compensation compared to $17.6K for those who do not.
+Studies show that those who hire a personal injury attorney receive $77.6K in compensation compared to $17.6K for those who do not.
 You deserve to collect compensation for your tinnitus, and our law firm can help.
 Call 866-226-6833 today to schedule your free consultation, or fill out our online contact form.